- Sports and Recreation»

-Why do mountain bikers them and what are they used for?
+Why do mountain bikers like them and what are they used for?

-Bar ends are designed primarily for mountain bikes and touring cyclists.
-They are a great addition and investment and the main reason people buy them is for comfort.
-When your going uphill on your mountain bike and you get out of your mountain bike seat it is very useful to be able to move your hands into a better position.
+These are designed primarily for mountain bikes and touring cyclists.
+They should always be used as a pair not singularly.
+They are a great investment and the main reason people use them is for additional comfort.
+When your cycling uphill and you get out of your saddle it is very useful to be able to move your hands into a better position.
+You will find that by holding on to them you can achieve an improved power output.
 Being able to hold the bar ends which are at ninety degrees to your handle bars gives you a better grip position, and this in turn provides improved efficiency while peddling.

-If you are planning to fit a pair of bar ends to your touring bike you will find them a great addition for such a small amount of weight.
-Changing the angle of your riding position by alternately moving from the bar ends to your normal handle bars stops you from getting tired and stiff.
-Riders who regularly go touring often complain of a sore lower back or pain at the back of their neck or stiff upper shoulders.
-So being able to adjust your riding position throughout the day will leave you feeling fresher and without those niggling twinges you often get from exercising.
+If you are planning to fit a pair to your touring bike you will find they offer a great deal of extra leverage for such a small amount of weight.
+Changing the angle of your riding position by altering the angle of the bar ends stops you from getting tired.
+Riders who regularly go touring often complain of a sore lower back or pain at the back of their neck or stiff upper shoulders., the main cause of this is because the rider is staying in one position so being able to adjust your riding position whilst riding throughout the day will leave you feeling fresher and without those niggling twinges, particularly in your wrist and hands you often get after exercising.

 Press play to watch the easy way to fit bar ends to your mountain bike.

-The first pair in the review is a pair of Titec Micros.
-These are a small short straight bar end and have been included because they are the simplest version and are made from from one piece of 3D forged aluminium.
+If your looking for a basic set for your first mountain bike and don't want to spend a lot of money on a pair I can recommend these.
+They are a small in length, and straight forward set and have been included because they are the simplest version and are made from from a single piece of lightweight aluminium.

 Profile Design Boxer